 HOW CEF HELPS

-Country Education Foundation of Australia (CEF) is indiscriminate in funding support offered young students seeking out further education.
-This means we provide education grants to Vocational Education and Training (VET) students just as openly as to those enrolled in a higher education course at a university.
+CEF is indiscriminate in supporting young students (aged 16 to 25) seeking further education.
+This means we provide grants to VET students just as openly as to those enrolled in a university course.

 Ky White is a first-year electro-technology apprentice with Ben Tregear Electrical in his hometown of Cootamundra.
 He studies eight hours per week via Wagga Wagga TAFE and is one of CEF Cootamundra’s 2020 grant recipients.

 “The topics are presented in mostly a practical fashion, and I have come across mathematical skills useful in my TAFE studies.
 The DC circuitry and the Work Health and Safety components have eased me into the course in a practical, hands on manner.”

 Ky says that the best thing has been meeting other apprentices who have a wide range of interests.
 Along with the support from CEF, he also credits his employer and the mentorship he has received as being especially helpful and supportive.